Get

 Fluffy French Bulldog: Info, Pictures, Origin & History

-French Bulldogs usually have short, rough fur, but there are some that carry a gene that gives them fluffy and slightly longer fur.
+French Bulldogs usually have short, rough fur, but some carry a gene that gives them fluffy and slightly longer fur.
 The autosomal recessive gene responsible for this is the Fibroblast growth factor 5 (FGF5), and it’s rare.
 For you to get a chance of a fluffy French Bulldog, your dog has to inherit two longhaired (Lh) genes.

 Breed Overview